mattst/sublime-single-trailing-new-line/README.md

 There are 2 settings available:

-- `enable_for_all` - *true/false*.
-If this is set to true the plugin will be active for all files, every time any file is saved the plugin will be run.
-If this is set to false the plugin will examine the `syntax_list` setting.
+- `enable_for_all_syntaxes` - *true/false*.
+If set to true the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
+If set to false the plugin will examine the `enable_for_syntaxes_list` setting.

-- `syntax_list` - *a list*.
+- `enable_for_syntaxes_list` - *a list*.
 If syntax names are added to this list, the plugin will only be run when the syntax of the current file matches one of the syntax names.

 Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format; however `.tmLanguage` syntax files are still compatible and will be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use `.tmLanguage` syntax files.

 Here is an example `SingleTrailingNewLine.sublime-settings` file for Sublime Text v3 builds from 3084 onwards:

     {
-        "enable_for_all": false,
+        "enable_for_all_syntaxes": false,

-        "syntax_list":
+        "enable_for_syntaxes_list":
         [
             "Packages/C++/C.sublime-syntax",
             "Packages/C++/C++.sublime-syntax",